|Did this page help you? Yes | No | Tell us about it...|

 The concept of principals doesn't apply to a IAM policy, because these policies are attached to users or groups.

-All Amazon EC2 instances are assigned two IP addresses at launch, which are directly mapped to each other through Network Address Translation (NAT): a private address (following RFC 1918) and a public address.
-Exception: Instances launched in Amazon Virtual Private Cloud are assigned only a private IP address.
+All EC2 instances are assigned two IP addresses at launch, which are directly mapped to each other through Network Address Translation (NAT): a private address (following RFC 1918) and a public address.
+Exception: Instances launched in Amazon VPC are assigned only a private IP address.

 A VPC subnet whose instances cannot be reached from the Internet.